Pinole: Nutritional content

-Depending on the type of pinole and the quality of its ingredients, pinole can be high in key vitamins and nutrients, including protein, amino acids, fiber, and antioxidants.
-For many indigenous peoples of Mexico and Central America, it is relied upon as a key source of nutrition and sustenance.
+Depending on the type of pinole and the quality of its ingredients, pinole can be high in key vitamins and nutrients, including carbohydrates, protein, fiber, and antioxidants.
+For many indigenous peoples of Mexico and Central America, it is a key source of nutrition and sustenance.

 Uses

 Tarahumara people

 Along with chia, pinole is a staple food of Rarámuri (Tarahumara) people, an indigenous people of the Copper Canyon of Mexico.
 The name Rarámuri means "footrunners".
 Noted for physical stamina and their ability to run extraordinarily long distances wearing only huarache sandals with soles made of recycled tire treads and their traditional garb of a white cotton loincloth with a woven belt, the Rarámuri consume bajíachi (corn beer) and pinole before races.

 In other folklore

 The recorded history of Pinole, California, dates back to the early 1700s, when a Spanish commandant, Don Pedro Fages, led an exploration through the Contra Costa shoreline of California.
 With a small band of soldiers and an Indian guide, Don Pedro Fages left Monterey and traveled northward until he reached the area known today as Pinole.
 According to legend, the soldiers ran out of provisions on their march and found a village of Indians who gave them food.
 This food consisted of a form of meal, made from acorns, seeds, and wild grain, which they called “pinole” (derived from the Aztec word pinolli, meaning ground and toasted grain or seeds.)
 Thus, the soldiers named their camp “El Pinole,” and Pinole received its name.